Dr-Passmore/hobby-blog/blog/2023-08-20-Tide-e-ink-display.md

 ## Overview of the Raspberry Pi E-Paper Display

-The project requires the following parts:
+The project requires only the following parts:

 ### Required Parts and Equipment